Package 'hySAINT'

 X

-Input data.
-An optional data frame, or numeric matrix of dimension n observations by p main effects.
+Input data matrix of dimension n observations by p predictors.

 y